stammareddi/AI-Minesweeper/README.md

 - If this fails it will fall to its last resort with is selecting a random coordinate to open.
 Then it will repeat those above steps in that order until the entire board has been revealed with ones in the revealed board.

+# Performance
+When looking at the play by play the agent was making, all the decisions made were valid as there was no decision that the player would have made differently.
+The cells were opened only if the smart agent was deemed 100 percent safe.
+Cells were also marked as flagged only if they were deemed 100 percent as a mine.